junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 	Original audio track, C+SR: constant bit depth of 21 bits.

 ### DTS-X can be worth 24 bits
-TRUE, PROBABLY.
-DTS-X Encoder Suite has a preconditioning option, which is off by default.
-Which gets you call 24b.
-High preconditioning probably reduces the bits, probably down to 18b.
+TRUE.
+DTS-X can use 24b, but many releases use preconditioning, which reduces the bits.

 ### The Atmos used in games is the same as the Atmos used on BDs
 FALSE.
 Atmos for games uses Atmos MAT.
 This is different to TrueHD.
 Through HDMI probing (what's the proper name?), the device can find out the AVR supports Atmos.
 It can then skip the AC3 core & legacy 7.1 downmix, and trasmit Atmos MAT.
 Since no legacy material is needed, this leaves space for more objects.